Coronavirus (COVID-19) Preparedness Information Learn More

 If I have additional questions about my procedure, who should I contact?

 If you have any questions, please call our team at 906-449-3966.

-- Visitors are NOT allowed for high-risk, isolation, immunocompromised, or respiratory patients who are under observation or test positive for COVID-19.
+- Visitors are not allowed for patients in isolation including those who are under observation for suspected or test positive for COVID-19.